butters008/Metro-ICS325/README.md

 TODO:
     New File:
-        1. Write the SQL statements to create the tables/keys based on the existing database schema index.php
+        ~~1.
+Write the SQL statements to create the tables/keys based on the existing database schema~~ index.php
         2. Figure out what SQL statements are needed to make calls to load the recipe data and filter/sort
         3. Remove mock data